buildingfirefoxos/site/contribute.md

 * And go to [buildingfirefoxos repository](https://github.com/buildingfirefoxos/site).

 ### 3. Edit content
-* Look for for the file you want to contribute to. (sections in the site e.g Building blocks are contained in a folder with the same name)
+* Look for the file you want to contribute to. (sections in the site e.g Building blocks are contained in a folder with the same name)
 * Click on **Edit** button and modify the file.
 * Click on **Propose file change** button.
 * Add a brief description for your changes and click on **Send pull request** button.